Chart Color Schemes

 The level of residential development activity in Lightning Ridge is very low in comparison to the average area assessed nationally by AreaSearch

-Lightning Ridge has seen minimal development activity over the past five years, with an average of less than one approval per year, totaling three.
-This low level of development is typical in rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
-It's important to note that due to the small number of approvals, individual projects can significantly impact annual growth statistics.
+Lightning Ridge has seen minimal development activity over the past five years, with an average of less than one approval per year, totaling four.
+This low level of development is typical in rural areas where housing demand is modest and construction activity is limited by local demand and infrastructure capacity.
+It's important to note that due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.

 Given stable or declining population forecasts, Lightning Ridge may experience less housing pressure, creating favourable conditions for buyers.